klostest/klostest.github.io/_posts/2020-04-12-balance-history.md

-In order to have a daily balance, we need to collapse the data down to a date level.
-In other words, we need to group by date.
-To aggregate the transactions, we'll take the sum on each date, giving the net change in balance on that day.
-Also, in order to have the hover text for each date, we need to combine the strings in some way.
-Concatenating strings with a newline separator is a readable way to do this, and it turns out `<br>` is the way to get a newline in Plotly text.
+To collapse the data down to a date level, we can `groupby` date.
+Within each day, the way to `agg`regate transactions is to add them up, giving the net change in balance on that day.
+We'll also need a way to combine the text strings that describe the transactions, to have the hover text on the daily balance plot.
+Concatenating strings with a newline separator is a readable way to do this, and it turns out the HTML line break syntax `<br>` is what we'll need for our Plotly graph.

 ```python